PostHog/posthog.com/contents/tutorials/funnels.md

 Following these steps will help you identify problems in your funnel, and verify your solutions.
 [PostHog customers](/customers) frequently tell us about how they've [used PostHog to improve conversion](/customers/pry), or reduced onboarding drop off, sometimes by [as much as 50%](/customers/vendasta)

-For more inspiration, we recommend reading our [Building an AARRR pirate funnel](/tutorials/aarrr-how-to-build-pirate-funnel-posthog-with-posthog) tutorial, and Neil Kakkar's blog on [what we've learned about running effective A/B tests](/blog/experiments) – Neil is our product leader for Experimentation, so he should know.
+For more inspiration, we recommend reading our guide [building an AARRR pirate funnel](/blog/aarrr-pirate-funnel) tutorial, and Neil Kakkar's blog on [what we've learned about running effective A/B tests](/blog/experiments) – Neil is our product leader for Experimentation, so he should know.

 Got a question about anything in this tutorial?
 Leave a question below, or [join our community Slack](/slack).